curl/curl/docs/MANUAL.md

     NO_PROXY

-If the host name matches one of these strings, or the host is within the domain of one of these strings, transactions with that node will not be proxied.
+If the host name matches one of these strings, or the host is within the domain of one of these strings, transactions with that node will not be done over proxy.
 When a domain is used, it needs to start with a period.
 A user can specify that both www.example.com and foo.example.com should not use a proxy by setting `NO_PROXY` to `.example.com`.
 By including the full name you can exclude specific host names, so to make `www.example.com` not use a proxy but